stevavoliajvar/stop_cloudflare/what-to-do.md

 ![](image/word_cloudflarefree.jpg)

 - Do not use Cloudflare solution.
 You can do better than that, *right*?
-Here's how to [removing subscriptions, plans, domains, or accounts](https://support.cloudflare.com/hc/en-us/articles/200167776-Removing-subscriptions-plans-domains-or-accounts).
+Here's how to [remove Cloudflare subscriptions, plans, domains, or accounts](https://support.cloudflare.com/hc/en-us/articles/200167776-Removing-subscriptions-plans-domains-or-accounts).

 - Want more customers?
 You know what to do.
 Hint is "above line".